AaronDavidNewman/Smoosic/README.md

 Instructions on how to use smoosic:
 [Editor Commands and Key Mappings](https://aarondavidnewman.github.io/Smoosic/build/docs/helpfile.html)

+---

 There is a list of
 [available and not-yet-available functions:](https://aarondavidnewman.github.io/Smoosic/build/docs/SMOFeatures.html).
 A 0 means the function is not available.
 Some features are available in the tests before they are incorporated into the UI.
 A few functions are UI-only and don't have a test.
 If it is not in the spreadsheet at all, it means I haven't thought of it yet.

+---
+If you want to contribute or hack, there is source-code [auto-generated documentation](https://aarondavidnewman.github.io/Smoosic/build/docs/sourceDocs.html)